KUNW-CD

 KUNW-CD (channel 2) is a low-power, Class A television station in Yakima, Washington, United States, affiliated with the Spanish-language network Univision.
-It is owned by Sinclair Broadcast Group alongside CBS/CW+ affiliate KIMA-TV (channel 29).
-The two stations share studios on Terrace Heights Boulevard in Yakima; KUNW-CD's transmitter is located on Ahtanum Ridge.
+It is owned by Sinclair Broadcast Group alongside CBS/CW+/Fox affiliate KIMA-TV (channel 29); both stations are operated by Rincon Broadcasting Group as sisters to KCYU-LD (channel 41).
+KUNW-CD and KIMA-TV share studios on Terrace Heights Boulevard in Yakima; KUNW-CD's transmitter is located on Ahtanum Ridge.

 History

-The station was a Telemundo affiliate the time it changed call signs from K52EQ to KKFQ-LP on January 4, 2001.
+The station was a Telemundo affiliate the time it changed call signs from K52EQ to KKFQ-LP and moved from UHF channel 52 to VHF channel 2 on January 4, 2001.
 By 2003, KKFQ was a simulcast of KPOU, the Univision affiliate in La Grande, Oregon.